evgo-space/Chaty/README.md

 OTHER FEATURES

 - We have added a second main topic to the chatbots repertoire.
 In addition to books the chatbot now has functionality to generate output based on sports.
 The sports vocabulary includes favourite sports and favourite teams plus insider “rumor” knowledge pertaining to the user’s favourite sport.
+*note please see the chatbot.java file for list of well handled inputs ('hear' arrays).
 - The chatbot can now recover from user input it doesn’t recognize by outputting over 5 different blanket statements to attempt to direct the conversation back onto point.